tinkalguli/Creating-lists/writeup.md

 ###  Shorthand List Style Property

-The list-style is the shorthand property for list-style-type, list-style-position and listi-style-image.
+The list-style is the shorthand property for list-style-type, list-style-position and list-style-image.

 ```
 ul {